8cH9azbsFifZ/hangboard/boards/README.md

 + Use inkscape with layers for overlay image creation
 + Edit layer "id" names manually afterwards
 + change all style:: display:inline => inline
++ Use colors: 979797 and d8d8d8
++ Export layers as svg: https://github.com/james-bird/layer-to-svg
++ Change colors of overlays to: d8d8d8 -> 979797
 + Export all layers as svg and convert them to png (i.e. https://svgtopng.com/de/)

 # References